PruvoNet/squiss-ts/source/includes/_squiss.md

 #### noExtensionsAfterSecs

-If `autoExtendTimeout` is used, Squiss will stop auto-renewing a message's `VisibilityTimeout` when it reaches this age.
-Default is 12 hours, SQS's `VisbilityTimeout` maximum.
+If [autoExtendTimeout](#squiss-class-constructor-options-auto-extend-options-autoextendtimeout) is used, Squiss will stop auto-renewing a message's `VisibilityTimeout` when it reaches this age.
+Default is 12 hours - SQS's `VisbilityTimeout` maximum.

  | |
 ---------- | -------  | -------